impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 A `bash` shebang
 Some usage comments
 Telling bash to exit on the first error
-Setting “verbose” mode (at least, that's what I call it) if the user has set the `RBENV_DEBUG` environment variable
+Setting "verbose" mode (at least, that's what I call it) if the user has set the `RBENV_DEBUG` environment variable

 Next few lines of code: